askap-vast/vaster-webapp/docs/usage.md

 ## Site Admin

 Only users that have staff privileges will be able to see this page.
 They will be presented with a list of projects and a observations that were uploaded for each project.
-The table details the space used on the host machine of the total in Gigabytes.
+The table details the space used on the host machine of the total in gigabytes.

-Each table for the project shows the observation ID (SBID), the user that uploaded the it, the upload date, the number of beams in the observation, the total number of candidates in the observation, the number of candidates that have been rated, the total number of ratings (from all users), the space used by the files of the observation.
+Each table is for each project that's been created and the observations under each project is listed.
+Users will be able to see the observation ID (SBID), the user that uploaded the data, the upload date, the number of beams in the observation, the total number of candidates in the observation, the number of candidates that have been rated, the total number of ratings (from all users), the space used and the number files of the observation.

 Deleting individual observations can be done by clicking on the rubbish bin icon on the left most column.
-Similarly for the project and all of the observations in the project.
-Please note that this will delete all relevant data to the project and the deletion is permanent.
+Similarly, users can delete for the project and all of the observations in the project.
+Please note that this will delete all relevant data to the project, including ratings.
+The deletion is permanent and accidentally deleted data cannot be recovered.

 ![Site Admin](images/usage/site_admin/site_admin.png)